 Enable File Integrity Monitoring

 By default, File Integrity Monitoring is going to be disabled on your workspace and you have to manually enable it.
-When you enable File Integrity Monitoring, you are targeting all of the virtual machines that belong to a specific workspace.
+When you enable File Integrity Monitoring, you are targeting all the virtual machines that belong to a specific workspace.
 That’s why when you have multiple workspaces, you have to enable File Integrity Monitoring on each one of the workspaces.

 To enable File Integrity Monitoring in Security Center, this should be done at the workspace level by following the steps below: